Elevation Certificate: FEMA Flood Zones, Insurance & How to Get One

 The licensed surveyor's name, license number, signature, company, and contact information.
 In Florida, this must be a licensed Professional Surveyor and Mapper (PSM).
 The surveyor certifies the accuracy of all measurements and that the work meets FEMA standards.

-The key number to focus on: the difference between your lowest floor elevation (Section C) and the BFE (Section B).
-If your floor is above the BFE, your elevation certificate will reduce your flood insurance premium.
+Two numbers do most of the work.
+For floodplain compliance and for a map amendment, it is your lowest floor elevation (Section C) against the BFE (Section B).
+For insurance, it is your building's first floor height above the Lowest Adjacent Grade (Section H) — measured data FEMA rates on instead of estimates.
 See our elevation certificate vs LOMA guide if your building is well above BFE and you may qualify for map amendment.

 Florida Flood Zone Types